 I had over two dozen questions on last week’s post and in e-mails.
 I answer the most important questions below.

-The amount of expertise varies depending on the particular specialty.
+The amount of expertise varies depending on the particular freelance writing niche.
 I’m a higher education writer, and that does require substantial expertise for many college subjects, although I’ve seen writers without a college degree get hired to work on supplements in certain subjects that are easy to understand, like sociology.

-It’s important to remember that you can learn quickly about a given area.
+It’s important to remember that you can learn quickly about a freelance writing niche.
 I devote a large section to developing expertise in Part Three of the course: What to Do Now.

-How Do I Find My Niches Based on My Interests and Background?
+How Do I Find Freelance Writing Niches Based on My Interests and Background?